-The leaves offered a very pleasing aroma, with just a hint of its charcoal firing process.
+The leaves offer a very pleasing aroma, with just a hint of charcoal from the firing process.
 The craftsmanship in handling the leaf and processing is evidenced by the tea's appearance - the leaves are long and consistent with little breakage.
 In steeping, the aroma is fruity and fresh.
 This lot is complex - offering soft sweet flavors, hints of cocoa and a bit of molasses.
 Note the distinctive clear, russet-brown cup color reflecting the skill of the tea maker in oxidizing the leaves.
 The finish is clean and lingers soft and sweet.
-This lot is unusual and this style of tea is hard to find as fewer factories choose to make it any longer.
+Made April 2019.
+Lot #1.

-This oolong is known as a Ming Yan tea as it is grown within the WuYi Shan area.
-Given the elevation of the farm, the leaves of these oolongs go dormant in the winter.
-This lot was fired over wood charcoal as evidenced by the hint of smokiness in the aroma of the dry leaf.
-It is made from a comparatively early pluck reflecting the tea maker's decision to capture a more fruity, sweet flavor.
-This tea will steep multiple times.
+This Oolong varietal is known as a Ming Yan tea as it is grown within the WuYi Shan area.
+Given the elevation of the farm, the leaves of these Oolongs are dormant in the winter.
+Plucked comparatively early in the season, the leaves are compact & flavors are nuanced.
+Then fired over wood charcoal accentuating the leaf aroma.
+Leaves will steep multiple times.

 This tea is complex and multi-layered in flavor and aroma.
 The first steep is brisk with sweet flowery notes being evident.
 While the flavor is generally fruity, we found tastes of molasses as well, with some maltiness.
 The second steep brought out more of the earthy side of the tea and its malty note.
 The finish is quite strong and lingers long after cupping.
 The aftertaste is very pleasant, sweet and clean.
 The mouth is enlivened with flavor.